Damien-Rossi/Damien-Rossi/README.md

 # 👋 Hi, I'm Damien !

+The projects showcased on this profile were developed as part of the Holberton School curriculum.
+Only the most relevant repositories and actual projects are featured here

+---

 🎓 Student at **Holberton School** | 📍 France, Auvergne-Rhône-Alpes
 📩 damross446@gmail.com | 🔗 [linkedin.com/in/damien-rossi](https://linkedin.com/in/damien-rossi)